Our Top Tips to Keep Your Data Safe

 - Human error

-Research has shown that up 60% of businesses that suffer a major data loss, go out of business withing 6 months.
-If you want to secure your data and ensure business continuity, then you really must have a secure, online data backup solutions.
+Research has shown that up 60% of businesses that suffer a major data loss, go out of business within 6 months.
+If you want to secure your data and ensure business continuity, then you really must have secure, online data backup solutions.
 At IT.ie we provide a number of online and cloud backup solutions, that are secure and in compliance with GDPR.
 Feel free to drop us a mail to email@example.com or call (01) 8424114, if you have any questions.